 2 DR-8 handheld reel rigs [no -A suffix]:

-2 LC-57 Buckets, Canvas: A white canvas bucket for, likely, hauling tools around and up poles.
+2 LC-57 Buckets, Canvas: A white canvas bucket for hauling tools around and up poles.
+It had what appears to be a metal ring sewn in around the top to provide support and reinforcement, and a leather bottom.

 According to the TM 11-372 Telephone Cable Splicing Manual from May 1947, the LC-47 circular tool bag bucket is made of unbleached cotton duck cloth with an oak tanned leather bottom.
 12 inches at the top, 8 inches at the bottom, and either 12, 16, or 20 inches in depth.
 It had rope handles fitted into a metal ring.
 Now, the fact that the bucket came in different depths presupposes that there are different model variants of the LC-57.